Abdul Qaiyum Ansari: Opposition to Muslim League and formation of Momin Movement

 He opposed the communal policies of the Muslim League.
 Abdul Ansari was against the demand of Muslim League for creation of Pakistan by dividing India.
 To counter the demand of the Muslim League for a separate Muslim nation he started the Momin Movement.
-Under this banner he worked for the social, political, and also economic emancipation and upliftment of the backward Momin community which was at least half of India’s Muslim population then.
-Abdul Qaiyum Ansari remained President of All India Momin conference throughout his life.
+Under this banner he worked for the social, political, and also economic emancipation and upliftment of the backward Momin community which was at least half of India's Muslim population then.
+Abdul Qaiyum Ansari remained President of All India Momin Conference throughout his life.

-Momin movement supported the Indian National Congress Party which he perceived to be fighting for freedom for a united India, and for the establishment and development of social equality, secularism and democracy.
-He also worked for the welfare of artisan and weavers communities, and for the development of the handloom sector in the textile industry of the country.
+Momin movement supported the Indian National Congress Party which he perceived to be fighting for freedom for a united India, and for the establishment and development of social equality, secularism, and democracy.
+He also worked for the welfare of artisan and weaver's communities, and for the development of the handloom sector in the textile industry of the country.

 His party fought the general elections of 1946 held on the basis of separate electorates and managed to win six seats in the Bihar Provincial Assembly against the Muslim League.
 Thus he became the first Momin to become a Minister of Bihar in the cabinet of Bihar Kesari Sri Krishna Singh and as a young minister earned the praise of both stalwarts Bihar Kesari Shri Babu and Bihar Vibhuti Anugraha Babu.
 Eventually he dissolved the Momin Conference as a political body, and made it a social and economic organization.
 He was a Minister in the Bihar Cabinet for about seventeen years and held various important portfolios and discharged his responsibilities most ably, building up a reputation for selfless service and integrity.

 Post-independence efforts

 During the aggression of Pakistan on Kashmir in October 1947, he came forward as the first Muslim leader of India to condemn the same and strenuously worked to rouse the Muslim masses to counter such aggressions as true citizens of India.
 As an aftermath of this he founded the Indian Muslim Youth Kashmir Front in 1957 to "liberate" Azad Kashmir.
-Later on, he exhorted the Indian Muslims to support the Government of India in the anti-Indian uprising of the Razakars in Hyderabad during September 1948.
+Also, he exhorted the Indian Muslims to support the Government of India in the anti-Indian uprising of the Razakars in Hyderabad during September 1948.

-A champion of the poor and downtrodden, Abdul Qaiyum Ansari worked for the spread of education and literacy and the first All India Backward Classes Commission was appointed by the Government of India in 1953 largely at his initiative.
+A champion of the poor and downtrodden, Abdul Qaiyum Ansari worked for the spread of education and literacy, and the first All India Backward Classes Commission was appointed by the Government of India in 1953 largely at Mr. Ansari's initiative.